Alexandra-Sofia/log-db/README.md

 ├── Dockerfile
 ├── README.md
 ├── db
+│   ├── ERD.jpg                 -- Darabase schema visualization
 │   ├── init.sql                -- Original sql schema loaded during docker compose.
-│   └── my-queries.txt          -- Simple storage of queries, not used just for archival purposes.
+│   ├── my-queries.txt          -- Simple storage of queries, not used just for archival purposes.
+│   └── README.md               -- Schema related documentation.
 ├── docker-compose.yml
 ├── ingest                      -- Implementation of ingestion step and corresponding dockerised service.
 │   ├── Dockerfile
 │   ├── __init__.py
-│   ├── batch_insertion/        -- Batch insertion scripts, not used only stored for performance evaluation and archival purposes.
+│   ├── batch_insertion/        -- Batch insertion scripts, not used only kept for performance evaluation and archival purposes.
 │   ├── *.py                    -- Generic parse step implementation scripts.
 │   ├── wait_for_postgres.sh    -- Shell script that waits for the postgresql container to be up and running, before executing ingest step.
 │   └── workers/                -- Dedicated parsers for each specific logfile type.